massivebird/neocities-site/content/blog/you-should-learn-git.md

 > Above: a segment of the commit history for my Rust project, [arcstat](https://github.com/massivebird/arcstat).

 I'm sure you know the dread of accidentally breaking your entire project.
-With Git, you are free from such terrors: commits allow you to restore or reset project progress at will.
-They act as checkpoints so that you don't have to make a copy-paste backup of your entire codebase before doing something unsafe.
+With Git, you don't have to worry anymore: commits allow you to restore project progress at will.
+This simple and consistent checkpoint system means no more annoying copy-paste backups of your entire codebase.
 Git makes it so easy.

 Taking risks is the essence of self-improvement.
-Git will help you overcome the fear of failure and losing progress.
+Git will help you overcome the fear of failure and losing your valuable work.
 Git is a witness to your progress so that you can work looking forwards — never backwards.

 ## Getting started